abuseofnotation/abuseofnotation.github.io/kant.md

 > There *necessarily* exist a *unique* A such that A *is* Boris Marinov.

-is an *categorical*, *apodictic*, *singular*, *affirmative* statement.
+is a *categorical*, *apodictic*, *singular*, *affirmative* statement.

 We already discussed how our sensibility allow us to perceive all kinds of objects, using the a priori concepts of *space* and *time*.
 We discussed the mind's thinking apparatus which allows us to build all kinds of theories about our world, both simple and very complex.
 But how do these things come together.
 That is to say, how do we take an astrological object that we see in the sky, and a scientific theory and say "this actual object is an instance of this theoretical object".

-The key is that theories, rarely talk about "*this object*" - they actually say "this *set of objects* are instances of this class".
-Scientific theories are a type of *concepts*
+But in theories we rarely talk about one particular object.
+Rather, a theory encompasses a *set of objects* and unites them under a common whole.
+Scientific theories are a type of *concepts*, a concept being a general rule which enables  *synthesis* of a manyness (or *manifold* as Kant calls it) of perceptions into a unified whole.

 Of the deduction of pure concepts for the understanding
 ---